lvgl/lvgl/docs/overview/coords.md

 lv_obj_set_height(obj, lv_pct(100));
 ```

 Size setting supports a value: `LV_SIZE_CONTENT`.
-It means the object's size in the respective direction will be set to involve its the children.
+It means the object's size in the respective direction will be set to the size of its children.
-Note that only children on the right and bottom will be considered and children on the top and left remains cropped.
+Note that only children on the right and bottom will be considered and children on the top and left remain cropped.
 This limitation makes the behavior more predictable.

-Object with `LV_OBJ_FLAG_HIDDEN` or `LV_OBJ_FLAG_FLOATING` will be ignored by `LV_SIZE_CONTENT` calculation.
+Objects with `LV_OBJ_FLAG_HIDDEN` or `LV_OBJ_FLAG_FLOATING` will be ignored by the `LV_SIZE_CONTENT` calculation.

 The above functions set the size of the bounding box of the object but the size of the content area can be set as well.
 It means the object's bounding box will be larger with the paddings than the set size.
 ```c